arpradio/cip60Indexer/README.md

 ## Overview

-The CIP-60 Music Token Indexer is a specialized blockchain indexing tool designed to track and catalog music-related NFTs on the Cardano blockchain that comply with the [CIP-60 NFT Metadata Standard]([https://github.com/cardano-foundation/CIPs/pull/258](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0060)).
+The CIP-60 Music Token Indexer is a specialized blockchain indexing tool designed to track and catalog music-related NFTs on the Cardano blockchain that comply with the [CIP-60 NFT Metadata Standard](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0060).
 This tool provides real-time monitoring and indexing of music tokens, enabling efficient querying and analysis of on-chain music assets.

 ### Key Features

 - Real-time indexing of CIP-60 compliant music tokens
 - Support for all three versions of the music metadata standard
 - Automatic state management and recovery
-- Live dashboard for monitoring indexing progress
-- RESTful API for querying indexed assets
 - PostgreSQL persistence layer
+- Simple REST API for querying indexed assets

 ## Architecture

-The indexer consists of three main components:
+The indexer consists of a single main component:

-1. **Core Indexer**: Connects to Cardano network via Ogmios RPC calls (_we recommend using the [cardano-node-ogmios](https://hub.docker.com/r/cardanosolutions/cardano-node-ogmios) build!_), processes blocks, and extracts music token metadata
+1. **Indexer Process**: Connects to Cardano network via Ogmios RPC calls, processes blocks, and extracts music token metadata
-2. **API Server**: Provides basic REST endpoints for querying indexed data
-3. **Dashboard**: Web interface for monitoring indexing progress and system status

 ## Prerequisites